icebert04/icebert04.github.io/_posts/2017-11-29-tatlong-bibe.md

 They don't have a big property (maybe less than 150 square meters).
 But they have 2 Mango trees, A few Banana trees, and their modest house.
 Their ducks are mostly scattered in their land but most of them hid under their house when the sun is scorching.

+Amazed with their unique hobby, I consulted with the couple and asked advice.
+I told them that I want  to raise a few ducks for meat and egg purposes in my land located in the same province.
+So I got a pair after we talked and send the animals straight to my property.
+I'm so excited that I want to add more of them as the days and months progress.

+**LESSON LEARNED:**
+1.)
+You don't need a big land to have ducks (or any kind of animals).
+A small yard is suitable enough to have and raise them.

+2.)
+You don't need to make it like a business.
+Just start small.
+Know the inside and out.
+Make the mistakes.
+Get the experience.
+Then make a decision if you want to expand it to a business or just maintain it as a passion.
+Either way, both decisions will be definitely be more than rewarding.

+3.)
+Don't be afraid to ask around.
+Open your eyes and your eyes.
+Talk to people (even strangers).
+You never know that stranger might be the one who will help and guide you put up the hobby or business that you want.

+4.)
+Lastly, enjoy ducks!
+Not just the meat and eggs.
+Just observed as they quack and move.
+They are such lovely creatures to have.

+For more information... you may watch my YouTube video and see where did I get my pair of ducks.